100 Easy Quiz Questions and Answers Free Trivia General

 26. What causes rolling thunder?

-27. Old Dominion was a nickname of which US state?
+27. Old Dominion was the nickname of which US state?

 Virginia